bprayush/AltitudeLogger/README.md

-Altitude Logger Created for arduino using pressure sensor.
+Altitude Logger Created for arduino. (using pressure sensor)